ggcarvalho/IN1076_Capstone/README.md

 - argparse and Sys: parse command line arguments.

-- Matplotlib: display output.
+- Matplotlib: To display the output.

-- Pylab: format the displayed output.
+- Pylab: To format the displayed output.

-- Numpy: used to store arrays, uint8 type casting, min-max calculation.
+- Numpy: Used to store arrays.

-- tqdm: used in every outermost for loop to generate a progress bar.
+- tqdm: Used to generate progress bars.

 There are two Python 3.x files, `image.py` and `proc_image.py`,  the former containing all the implementation needed and a test client, while the latter is the main application.